 Support our mission of championing car culture by becoming an Official Autopian Member.

-I was shopping for my LS 3-ish years ago and went way out of my way, flying from DC to Detroit, to get a 2017 for the aforementioned “buttery V8”, avoiding the downgrade to a V6 and the other “updates” in the LS500.
+I was shopping for my LS460 3-ish years ago and went way out of my way, flying from DC to Detroit, to get a 2017 for the aforementioned “buttery V8”, avoiding the downgrade to a V6 and the other “updates” in the LS500.
 It’s a fantastic car, especially on the interstate.
-Even though it now shares the driveway with a Blacking, it’s still my unequivocal #1 ride.
+Even though it now shares the driveway with a Blackwing, it’s still my unequivocal #1 ride.
 Truly a beautifully built beast of a car.
 RIP LS

 I can’t see early LS’s without thinking about them being destroyed by Street Fighter II characters.